rstudio/shiny/_includes/tutorial/welcome.md

 Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R.

+For an introduction and live examples, visit the [Shiny homepage](http://www.rstudio.com/shiny).

 ### Features

 * Build useful web applications with only a few lines of code&mdash;no JavaScript required.